bpucker/KIPEs/README.md

   --fasttree       STR    Full path to the FastTree binary
 ```

 `--baits` is the full path to a folder containing (mutliple) FASTA files.
 The filename needs to match the gene name.
 Extension should be '.fasta' or '.fa'.

 `--out` is the full path to an output folder which will be created if necessary.
 All temporary and result files will be stored in this folder and subfolders therein.

 `--subject` is the full path to an input multiple FASTA file.
 A collection of peptide (pep), transcript (rna), or genomic (dna) sequences can serve as input.
 The appropriate input data type needs to be specified via `--seqtype` (pep|rna|dna).

+`--subjectdir` can be used to run KIPEs on multiple data sets (to analyse multiple species).
+All subject files in the provided folder are analysed consecutively.
+It is important that all data sets are of the same sequence type (`--seqtype` (pep|rna|dna)).

 `--positions` is the full path to a folder containing text files matching the provided FASTA files.
 The filename needs to match the gene name.
-Extension should be '.txt'.
-Each file should contain a single line of TAB-separated fiels.
-The first field must match the name of one sequence in the corresponding FASTA file.
-Conserved amino acid positons need to be listed based on this sequence.
-Each following field contains one conserved amino acid residue which should be checked in the target sequences.
-Example:
-AtCHS	R13	Q16	R17
+Example: CHS.fasta contains the bait sequences and CHS.txt contains information about relevant amino acid residues and domains.
+File extension should be '.txt' or '.res'.
+The header line starts with an exclamation mark followed by the reference sequence name.
+It is crucial that the name of this sequence is matched by one entry in the bait sequences FASTA file.
+Each of the following lines contains information about one important amino acid residue or a domain.
+The type of feature is indicated in the first column using R to specify residues or D to specify domains.
+The format of entries of residues and domains is slightly different as you can see in this example:

+!AtCHS
+R	R	13	comment1
+R	Q,X	16	comment2
+R	R	17	comment3
+D	malonyl-CoA_binding_motif	313	329	comment4

+Residues: Important residues have their amino acid in the second column (one letter code!) and the position in the third column.
+It is possible to specify multiple alternative amino acids for one position as indicated by the 'X' in the second entry.
+Columns following the thrid column can be used for user comments and are ignored by KIPEs.

+Domains: The domain entry indicator (D) is followed by the name of the domain in the first column.
+This name must not contain any TABs.
+The third column contains the start position of the domain and the fourth column contains the end position.
+All following columns are ignored by KIPEs and can be used for user comments.

 `--seqtype` specifies the input data type as peptide (pep), transcript (rna), or genomic (dna) sequences.